rapPayne/react_in_3_weeks/labs/3.4 Styling within components/README.md

 # Styling inside a component
 TODO: NOT YET FINISHED

 This lab is all about aesthetics!
 Your opinions about looks may differ.
 Don't be constrained to follow our instructions exactly.
 Feel free to change the structure of the Menu component to make it layout however you decide.

-## Menu.js
+## Making the menu items look nice

-1. Add a new object to your code.
+1. Add a new object to your code in Menu.js.
 ```JavaScript
 const styles = {
   wrapper: {